sybrew/the-seo-framework/readme.txt

 	* Hidden forums of bbPress now have their forums, topics, and replies removed from the sitemap by forcing "noindex" to them.
 		* The SEO Bar will also explain this.
 No amount of overriding will make the hidden forum public; so, indexing overrides are ignored.
 	* The wpForo page can now be detected by the SEO Bar, and will exclaim some or all assertions aren't possible when wpForo's SEO is enabled.
+	* The Site Icon (set at "Customizer > Site Identity") is now also considered as a sitemap stylesheet fallback logo.
+		* If you do not like this change, go to "SEO Settings > Sitemap Settings > Style," and deselect the checkbox under "Header Title Logo."
 * **Improved:**
 	* After two years of fiddling, we finally found a way to round the edges of the SEO Bar.
 Finally some peace on your eyes.
 		* The problem was that we're using flexbox, which doesn't yield information about wrapping; so, we must rely on hiding the overflow.
 But relatively positioned tooltips still need to overflow beyond its parent, otherwise we cannot see the tooltip.
 We figured that making the tooltip relative to a grandparent, we could still work with hiding overflows.
 So what was left to do is calculate relative positioning between the grandparent and parent.